- Hall Bjørnstad

 Fulfills GenEd Arts and Humanities requirement.

-Material studied will include world famous literary works from the Bible, Greek tragedies, F. Scott Fitzgerald, examples from film and TV series (including the 1995 film by Mathieu Kassovitz, Hate; episodes from The Wire and Scandal), as well as critical texts related to the questions above, from Aristotle and Nietzsche to contemporary thinkers like Susan Sontag and Simon Critchley.
-Special emphasis will be put on the idea of tragedy in the twenty-first century, in both critical writing and artistic production (and pursued by the students in final research projects).
+Material studied will include world famous literary works from the Bible, Greek and neoclassical tragedy (Sophocles and Racine), twentieth-century tragedy (Miller and Beckett), examples from film and TV series (including the 1995 film by Mathieu Kassovitz, Hate; episodes from The Wire and Scandal), as well as critical texts related to the questions above, from Aristotle and Nietzsche to contemporary thinkers like Susan Sontag and Simon Critchley.
+Special emphasis will be put on the idea of tragedy in the twenty-first century, at once in our own lives, in critical writing and in artistic production (and pursued by the students in final research projects).